 Leg.REQ01 Developing a GDPR privacy plan GDPR reference Leg.REQ01.04 The DEFeND Platform should provide tools to enable an organisation Art.
 5(2), to draw reports in order to demonstrate compliance with its GDPR 24(1) obligations and to compose the organisation's accountability file.
-Leg.REQ02 Creating a third party management program GDPR Leg.KEQ02 g.REQ02 Creating a third party management program Leg.REQ02.01 The DEFeND Platform should allow an organisation, when acting as a controller, to identify and map its relationships with processors.
+Leg.REQ02 Q02 Creating a third party management program Leg REO02.01 The DEFAND Platform should allow an organisation, when acting as a reference Leg.ICLQ02.01 controller, to identify and map its relationships with processors.
 Art.
 28 Leg.REQ02.06 The DEFeND Platform should provide tools to assist an organisation, acting as controller, to keep track of data processing agreements.
 Art.
 28(3)